lukalafaye/LungGenerationSDM/README.md

 ## Built With

-Thank you to Hugging Face's awesome  library for providing a helpful backbone for our code!

 * [**Diffusers**](https://github.com/huggingface/diffusers) - Hugging Face library

 Thanks to Nicholas Konz, Yuwen Chen, Haoyu Dong, and Maciej A. Mazurowsk for their work on the method used in this project.